-• Learn how DNA evidence is used to identify criminals and to exonerate the falsely accused.
+• Use DNA evidence to identify criminals and exonerate the falsely accused.

 • Genetically modify bacteria to make them glow in the dark!
 Explore how genetically modified organisms are used to make pharmaceuticals and other products.

-• Probe DNA databases to identify normal and defective genes.
+• Use bioinformatics to probe DNA databases to identify normal and defective genes.

 • Explore the nervous system and discover how injury and disease can wreak havoc on our brains.